 Instructions

-- Preheat oven to 325°F (165°C).
-Grease a 9×13-inch baking dish with nonstick spray or butter and flour.
+- Preheat oven to 325°F (165°C) and grease a 9×13-inch baking dish.

-- Sprinkle cinnamon-sugar mixture evenly over the batter.
+- In a small bowl, mix brown sugar and cinnamon.
+Sprinkle evenly over the batter.

 - Bake for 40–45 minutes, or until a toothpick inserted in the center comes out clean.

-- Let cake cool in the pan for 10–15 minutes.
+- Let the cake rest in the pan for 10–15 minutes.

 Notes